Read the full column (CAP)

 With the cultural shift of women comprising an increasing share of the U.S. workforce, raising the minimum wage is an especially important policy step to improve the lives and livelihood of women and their families.
 Most minimum-wage workers are women, and women are two-thirds of our country’s breadwinners or co-breadwinners.

 In 2012 about 4.2 million workers—2.8 million of whom were women—earned the minimum wage or less, according to a CAP analysis of Bureau of Labor Statistics data.
-That means that more than 64 percent of minimum-wage workers are women, compared to just 36 percent of male minimum-wage workers.This article was originally published in .
+That means that more than 64 percent of minimum-wage workers are women, compared to just 36 percent of male minimum-wage workers.The above excerpt was originally published in .